Samsung Galaxy SmartTag+ or Apple AirTag? We'll help you decide!

 Samsung's Galaxy SmartTag+ has a lot of smarts built-in, including smart home controls.
 By taking advantage of the broad SmartThings Find network, you can find your lost items quickly.
-However, UWB is currently limited to the newest Galaxy series of phones.
+However, UWB is currently limited to the select Galaxy phones.

 Pros